overview/overview-server/README.md

 The Overview Project is an open source visual document mining system.
 It was originally designed for investigative journalists, but is now also used for qualitative research, e-discovery, digital humanities, etc.

-## Using Overview:
+## Using Overview

 - Try Overview at https://overviewproject.org.
-- Learn more on the project blog at http://overview.ap.org
+- Learn more on the project blog http://overview.ap.org
 - Install Overview on your own computer https://github.com/overview/overview-server/wiki/Installing-and-Running-Overview

 ## Developing Overview